neuvector/docs/user/pages/02.deploying/07.azuremarketplace/docs.md

 ### Deploying NeuVector Prime through the Azure Marketplace

 A special billing interface is required to enable PAYG to your Azure account.
 This must be deployed, together with NeuVector from the Azure Marketplace listing for NeuVector.
-To deploy the billing adapter and NeuVector see the [Usage instructions](https://azuremarketplace.microsoft.com/en-us/home) (requires Azure login).
+To deploy the billing adapter and NeuVector see the [Usage instructions](https://suse-enceladus.github.io/marketplace-docs/neuvector-prime/azure/).

 #### Setting the Admin Password
 It is required to set the admin password in the Azure create offer, "NeuVector Configuration" section.
 See the Usage instructions on the Azure marketplace listing for NeuVector for instructions.